 Openly discussing important matters during the holiday season can bring your family closer.

-- When should you have a family discussion?
-As soon as possible.
-By having these meetings years before there’s a critical need, you can control the conversation.
-The holidays are a good time to hold a discussion, since everyone is already gathered together and in a good frame of mind.
+As soon as possible, in fact.
+By planning these meetings years before they’re critically needed, you can control the conversation and approach more sensitive topics in a positive way.
+The holidays can be a good time to hold these discussions, since everyone is already gathered together and in a good frame of mind.

-- Who should be at the table?
-It depends.
-For some, it’s immediate family only; for others, it’s extended family, too.
-At the very least, you and your spouse or partner should be on the same page.
-While you’re gathered together, each family member should be allowed to share his or her thoughts, feelings, achievements and hopes.
+For some families, this might mean immediate family members only; for others, it’s extended relatives, too.
+You’ll have to decide what's right for your family, but at the very least, you and your spouse or partner should be on the same page.
 Having one-on-one conversations with certain members before the family gathering may also help you create a constructive agenda and avoid surprises.

-- Where do you go from here?
-Review what was discussed and how new information may impact your financial and estate plans.
-Consider introducing your family to your professional advisors (accountants, lawyers, financial advisors, etc.).
-Most important, plan to meet again and keep the conversation going.
+After your meeting, review what was discussed and how new information may impact your financial and estate plans.
+Consider introducing your family to your professional advisors (accountants, lawyers, financial advisors, etc.) if you feel it's appropriate.
+And most importantly, plan to huddle up again to keep the conversation going.